Read manifesto

 Mar 3, 2026

-Why This Designer Takes 3 Years to Build Apps
+Andy Allen: Why He Takes 3 Years to Build Apps.

 Listen on

-Andy Allen co-founded a company, raised $45 million, did hardware, software, had a decent exit — then walked away from all of it.
+Andy Allen raised $45 million, built a hardware-software company, had a decent exit, and then walked away from all of it.
+Most founders would double down and scale.

 LINKS